thin-edge/thin-edge.io/common/service/DISCUSSION.md

 Actors use (asynchronous) message passing to communicate with other actors.
 Actors process messages sequentially.
 A signal is just another message being sent to an actor.
-This is a rather different model than using `async/await` mainly because actors never block, whereas `async/await` is all about blocking.
+This is a rather different model than using `async/await` mainly because actors never block whereas `async/await` is all about suspension points.

 This is how the message handler for the "incoming MQTT message" looks like: